freebsd/freebsd-src/docs/LangRef.rst

 The '``llvm.used``' Global Variable
 -----------------------------------

-The ``@llvm.used`` global is an array with i8\* element type which has :ref:`appending linkage <linkage_appending>`.
-This array contains a list of pointers to global variables and functions which may optionally have a pointer cast formed of bitcast or getelementptr.
+The ``@llvm.used`` global is an array which has :ref:`appending linkage
+<linkage_appending>`.
+This array contains a list of pointers to global
+variables, functions and aliases which may optionally have a pointer cast formed of bitcast or getelementptr.
 For example, a legal use of it is:

 .. code-block:: llvm